NxPKG/khulnasoft-docs/content/r2/api/s3/presigned-urls.md

 The central application can also perform policy enforcement.
 For example, if you have an application responsible for uploading resources, you can restrict the upload to a specific bucket or folder within a bucket.
 The requesting application can obtain a JSON Web Token (JWT) from your authorization service to sign a request to the central application.
 The central application then uses the information contained in the JWT to validate the inbound request parameters.

-The central application can be, for example, a Cloudflare Worker.
+The central application can be, for example, a Khulnasoft Worker.
 Worker secrets are cryptographically impossible to obtain outside of your script running on the Workers runtime.
 If you do not store a copy of the secret elsewhere and do not have your code log the secret somewhere, your Worker secret will remain secure.
 However, as previously mentioned, presigned URLs are generated outside of R2 and all that's required is the secret + an implementation of the signing algorithm, so you can generate them anywhere.

 Another potential use case for presigned URLs is debugging.
 For example, if you are debugging your application and want to grant temporary access to a specific test object in a production environment, you can do this without needing to share the underlying token and remembering to revoke it.